open/close all folders

 - Reasonable Authority Figure: Lawrence plays this straight, but, at least within the show's context, Linda is actually an aversion.
-She does genuinely love her sons (and daughter), but she's absolutely the only authority figure shown who has the slightest disagreement with the things Phineas and Ferb do.
+She does genuinely love her sons (and daughter), but she's one of the few authority figures shown who has the slightest disagreement with the things Phineas and Ferb do.
 The episode "What Do It Do?" also shows that when the unusual crops up, her ability to go completely bonkers over it can even rival Candace.

-- However, Linda's approval of Phineas and Ferb's project in "What'd I Miss?" is likely a sign that she would be more supportive of their innovations than what was previously let on.
+- However, Linda's approval of Phineas and Ferb's project in "What'd I Miss?" is likely a sign that she would be more supportive of their projects as long as they're not dangerous.